ufsit/documents/constitution.md

 ### Section B. Standing Committees

 Standing committees must be called at least once each year by a vote of the executive board.
 These committees will become active when the board calls them to order.
-The standing committees will consist of the Constitution Committee and the Social Committee.
+The standing committees will consist of the Constitution Committee.

 ## Article XIII: Endorsements